-Many churches today are using personal monitoring systems for their worship musicians and in this article I take look at some of the best in ear monitors.
-Unlike the traditional stage monitoring, in ear monitor systems come with a pair of earbuds used to muffle out any noises or sounds from anyone or anything surrounding the user.
-Anyone using a wireless in-ear monitor is able to fully concentrate on the sound of his or her instrument through their earpiece.
+Many churches today are using personal monitoring systems for their worship musicians and in this article I take look at some really good iems available, from the cheapest and most affordable, to more high end in-ear monitors.
+Unlike the traditional stage monitoring, in ear monitors come with a pair of earbuds used to muffle out any noises or sounds from anyone or anything surrounding the user.
+Anyone using a wireless monitor is able to fully concentrate on the sound of his or her instrument through their earpiece.

 A stage monitor, on the other hand, does not muffle any sound and when you play your instruments, you can hear the live sound of every other instrument onstage.
 You can also hear the audiences’ response to the music which sometimes can be distracting.
-Many benefits come with using the best in ear monitors as compared to floor monitoring.
+Many benefits come with using in ear monitors vs floor monitoring.
 Stage monitors for starters do not come with sound isolating technology, whereas pro-audio iem systems do, allowing whoever is performing to concentrate better on what he or she is hearing.
-There are also over ear monitor systems that use closed back headphones, but they aren’t quite as popular as the in ears, although they do offer good external noise reduction.
+There are also over ear monitors that use closed back headphones, but they aren’t quite as popular as the in ears, although they do offer good external noise reduction.

 Some people may argue that the people that those who would benefit from headphones are singers and performers in live bands.
 So it stands to reason that they would be useful in many church settings too.
 Some of the reasons many churches perhaps choose not to go from the traditional floor monitors to iem systems are;

 There are many types of personal monitoring products in the market today.
 Not every piece of gear out there would, however, work well in a church setting.
 They come in different sizes, shapes and dimensions.
 The cost of wireless systems also depends on the make and the qualities.
-Below are some of the best iem systems for churches in the market today.
+Below are some of the best iems for churches available today.

-The Audio 2000S AWM63004U #ad is one of the best wireless monitor systems for singers, drummers and for the whole band because it provides the following benefits
+The Audio 2000S AWM63004U #ad is one of the best wireless monitors for singers, drummers and for the whole band because it provides the following benefits

-This unit is highly rated by many buyers and is one of the best in ear monitors around .
+This unit is highly rated by many buyers and is one of the top systems around .

-Others said they couldn’t have been happier after buying the Audio 2000S and that it was even better than expected.
+Others said they couldn’t have been happier after buying this monitor unit and that it was even better than expected.

 A number of people mention the great value for money.

-I would highly recommend this system, but if you are interested in buying, to check the current price on Amazon for the Audio 2000S AWM63004U, click here.
+I would highly recommend this system, but if you are interested in buying, to check the current price on Amazon, click here.

 The Rocket Audio RW2080 #ad is another top quality wireless monitor system that comes with 2 channels and 4 body packs.
-It is one fairly priced and one of the most popular wireless systems in the market today.
+It is one fairly priced and one of the most popular wireless systems around.
 The things that make Rocket Audio unit stand out are;

 Users rated this monitor system highly.
 The majority of those that bought the item hailed it for its good quality work and flawless audio.